clyze/build-tools/README.md

 }
 ```

 Step 2.
-Run the analyze task:
+Run the bundling task:

 ```
-gradle analyze
+gradle postBundle
 ```

-## Running the 'analyze' task on an Android app ##
+## Running the bundling task on an Android app ##

 Assume an Android Studio project with the following structure: